0xkohi/0xkohi.github.io/content/posts/Discord_bot.md

 The IP address entered will be looked up with the Scamalytics Fraud risk API and send the following output, containing a risk score, a link to get more details and the overall risk level:
 ![image](/images/bot5.png)

-The link redirects you to the webpage of Scamalytics with a more detailed analysis, on which you can find the operaton and the geographical location.
+The link redirects you to the webpage of Scamalytics with a more detailed analysis, on which you can find the operator and the geographical location.
 ![image](/images/bot6.png)

 ### Sample check